khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

 The main factor for choosing between search and filter should be the user’s goal:

 - If the user is looking for a specific item, the search component should be used.
 For example, trying to find a particular group member by name, surname, or username.
-- If the user is looking to narrow down a list of items based on specific parameters (single or multiple values), either the filter component or filtering patterns should be used.
-For example, narrowing down a list of issues for a particular team member and milestone, or searching for an issue assigned to a team member from a specific milestone when the title is unknown.
+- If the user is looking to narrow down a list of items based on specific parameters (single or multiple values), the filter component or filtering patterns should be used.
+For example, narrowing down a list of issues for a particular team member and milestone, or searching for an issue assigned to a team member and from a specific milestone but not knowing it's title.

+## Data complexity and filtering patterns

-The filter component is flexible but complex and should be used for filtering data of highest complexity which can be filtered by numerous parameters (for example, a list of issues or merge requests).
+The filter component is flexible but complex and should primarily be used for filtering data by numerous parameters (for example, a list of issues or merge requests).
 Consider using other filtering patterns for data that is less complex (for example, a list of users).
-Consult the [Data complexity and filtering patterns](#data-complexity-and-filtering-patterns) section to decide whether the filter component or filtering patterns should be used.

-## Data complexity and filtering patterns

 The [filter](/components/filter) component, alongside [tabs](/components/tabs), [dropdowns](/components/dropdown-listbox), [sorting](/components/sorting), [date picker](/components/date-picker), and [search](/components/search) can all be used for filtering data.
 The more complex the data, the more components required to filter it.